Renewals and returns

 - Email notices to Leiden University and KITLV staff will be sent to the Leiden University faculty e-mail address.

 If borrowed items have not been returned 21 days after the due date has expired - 7 days, for items reserved by another user - the library will send you a notice of default by post and by e-mail.
 Your library account will be - or remain, respectively - blocked.
 For information please consult the UBL circulation policy.

 Please let us know if you have any questions, by replying to one of our email notices.
 This way, we have your account data and loans overview at hand.
 You can also contact us by using Ask a librarian.

 At the desk

-Fines may be paid upon returning your loans, either by debit card (pin or contactless) or credit card.
-The Walaeus Library accepts cash payments only.
+Overdue fines may be paid upon returning your loans, either by debit card (pin or contactless) or credit card.
+Fines cannot be paid at the Walaeus Library desk.